Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Bracken Ridge has a median taxpayer income of $56,734 and an average income of $67,892, based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is higher than the national average, compared to Greater Brisbane's median income of $55,645 and average income of $70,520.
-By September 2025, based on a Wage Price Index growth of 13.99%, estimated incomes would be approximately $64,671 (median) and $77,390 (average).
-According to census data, incomes in Bracken Ridge cluster around the 60th percentile nationally.
-The largest income bracket comprises 38.0% earning between $1,500 and $2,999 weekly, with a total of 7,126 residents falling into this category, similar to the surrounding region where 33.3% occupy this bracket.
-After housing expenses, 85.3% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Bracken Ridge SA2 had a median income of $56,734 and an average of $67,892 among taxpayers.
+This was higher than the national average.
+Greater Brisbane had a median income of $55,645 and an average of $70,520 in the same period.
+By September 2025, estimates based on Wage Price Index growth suggest the median would be approximately $64,671 and the average $77,390.
+Census data indicates incomes in Bracken Ridge cluster around the 59th percentile nationally.
+The largest income segment comprises 38.0% earning between $1,500 and $2,999 weekly (7,155 residents), similar to the surrounding region at 33.3%.
+After housing costs, 85.3% of income remains for other expenses.
+Bracken Ridge's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income